DIY Cocktail Shaker & Tips for Making Drinks without Bar Tools

-You don’t need fancy ingredients or equipment to make a great drink, so here’s how to hack a cocktail recipe with what you have on hand!
+You don’t need fancy ingredients or equipment to make a great drink, so here’s how to make a DIY cocktail shaker * and make drinks without tools, using whatever you have on hand!

 a bottle, mason jar and cocktail shaker

+It’s something I think about in the kitchen, too.
 For example, Chris and I recently made tortillas with bacon fat because we were craving a taco night.
 I don’t have a tortilla press, so I just used a regular old rolling pin.
-I could have used some books wrapped in plastic wrap to protect them.
+I could have used some heavy books (wrapped in plastic wrap) to press them.
+Sometimes you’ve just gotta improvise!

 The same goes for cocktails.
-You can make drinks with just a few ingredients and you don’t even need a cocktail shaker.
+You can make drinks with just a few ingredients and you don’t even need a cocktail shaker *!
+Here are some simple kitchen swaps for common cocktail tools and ingredients:

 jigger, measuring cups and measuring spoons